districtr/districtr/docs/03toolsplugins/brusherasetools.md

 upon creation.

-Finally, this file also defines the `BrushToolOptions`, `CountyBrush` and `BrushLock` classes and the html code leading to the `BrushTool` svg icon.
+Finally, this file also defines the `BrushToolOptions`, `CountyBrush` and `BrushLock` classes and the html code that carries the `BrushTool` svg icon.

 ## The `BrushTool` Class